dabowski/bitcoin_dashboard/readme.md

 # Crypto-currency Dashboard📈
-This Crypto-currency Forecasting Dashboard is a web application built using R Shiny that provides user with interactive visualization of price forecast and candle stick chart.
+My Crypto-currency Forecasting Dashboard is a web application built using R Shiny that provides user with interactive visualization of price forecast and candle stick chart.
 The dashboard utilizes historical crypto-currency data from Yahoo Finance and several forecasting techniques.

+## Website
+Crypto-currency Forecasting Dashboard can be accessed on [this website](https://dabkowski.shinyapps.io/bitcoin_dashboard/)

 ## Features🎯
 - Forecast term slider